tradingview/rest_integrations_docs/source/trading_tests/index.rst

    :align: center

 The **Categories** section shows information about failed tests.
-So, in the **Suites** section you can find the results of the faild and passed tests.
+So, in the **Suites** section you can find the results of the failed and passed tests.

 In addition to the error message itself, pay attention to the following fields: